pulumi/pulumi-hugo/themes/default/content/blog/how-skai-migrated-to-aws-keyspaces-with-pulumi/index.md

     - migration
 ---

 > Danny Zalkind is the DevOps group manager for Skai, an award-winning intelligent marketing platform.
-He brings his 15 years of exprience of managing tech teams to his current role where he's dedicated to allow Skai R&D to efficiently produce and serve software.
+He brings his 15 years of experience of managing tech teams to his current role where he's dedicated to allow Skai R&D to efficiently produce and serve software.
 You can find him on [Linkedin](https://www.linkedin.com/in/danny-zalkind-01602b56/).

 As Skai continues its journey towards [fully migrating to the cloud using Pulumi](https://www.pulumi.com/blog/kenshoo-migrates-to-aws-with-pulumi/), we've taken another large bite out of the migration pie, moving our most critical data to AWS on top of [Amazon Keyspaces](https://aws.amazon.com/keyspaces/), an Apache Cassandra–compatible database service.

 This blog post will dive into how we used Pulumi and AWS Lambda to perform the migration.

-## Offloading a piece of pie to AWS
+## Offloading a piece of the pie to AWS

 First, some background on what we do.
 Skai helps marketers work smarter and faster with a unified platform to reach and convert shoppers.
 An important service we provide to our clients is optimization of their digital marketing campaign efficiency.
 We store billions of events per day to enable clients to continuously improve the value they get from their ad spend.